unusualcomputers/unusualcomputers/writing/text/usbnotes.md

 ### Hack one, software

 If there are problems, in most cases a fix discovered by [goldilocks](https://raspberrypi.stackexchange.com/questions/50975/usb-otg-hub-does-not-recognize-devices-at-boot) works wonderfully.
 The trick is to force raspberry to drop and then establish again the connection to the hub.
-To do this you add the following two lines of text to (details [here](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/config_gfiles.md#rclocal)) in rasbian or to autostart.sh ( details [here](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/config_gfiles.md#openeleclibreelec-autostartsh)) in OpenElec or LibreElec.
+To do this you add the following two lines of text to rc.local (details [here](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/config_gfiles.md#rclocal)) in rasbian or to autostart.sh ( details [here](https://github.com/unusualcomputers/unusualcomputers/blob/master/writing/text/config_gfiles.md#openeleclibreelec-autostartsh)) in OpenElec or LibreElec.
 ```
     echo "1-1:1.0" > /sys/bus/usb/drivers/hub/unbind
     sleep 3